Self Esteem 1.2

 • 70% of teens report that they’ve received support of some kind through social media during difficult or trying times.

-For the first part of the week, you were to notice if, when, and how your self-esteem changed.
-For the remainder of the week, try to be aware of how compassionate you are with yourself.
+Earlier this week, you focused on noticing when and how your self-esteem changed.
+For the rest of the week, pay attention to how compassionate you are with yourself.

-Write down your findings in your journal.
-Are you reasonable?
-Are you compassionate with yourself?
-Do you practice self-compassion?
-Remember, being reasonable with your expectations is actually one of the best ways to build balanced self-esteem.
+Write your observations in your journal.
+Are you being fair to yourself?
+Do you show yourself compassion?
+Remember, setting realistic expectations for yourself is one of the best ways to build balanced, healthy self-esteem.

 Thought of the day.